ProjectZeroDays/setup-windows-automatically/README.md

 ### Configure Wireshark to Share Database with Metasploit on Kali Linux

-The script configures Wireshark to share its database with Metasploit on Kali Linux.
+The script configures Wireshark to share its database with Metasploit on Kali Linux WSL.

 ```powershell
 wsl -d kali-linux -u root -- bash -c "